 72. North America leads in growth rate, scaling from $34.12B in 2025 to $277.41B by 2032.
 That’s a 34.9% CAGR, as reported by Coherent Market Insights.

-73. That report also notes that Asia-Pacific is catching fire.
-Its creator economy is set to grow from $26.16B in 2025 to $75.28B by 2032 (16.3% CAGR).
+73. Asia-Pacific’s creator economy is set to grow from $26.16B in 2025 to $75.28B by 2032 (16.3% CAGR).

 74. Africa’s creator economy was valued at £2.4B (USD 3.05B) in 2024.
 By 2030, it’s expected to multiply fivefold.

-75. Lastly, South America is forecast to grow from $4.36B in 2025 to $14.67B by 2030, per Exploding Topics.
+75. South America is forecast to grow from $4.36B in 2025 to $14.67B by 2030, per Exploding Topics.

 The numbers don’t lie.
 The creator economy is exploding in size, impact, and business value.
 We’re seeing: